What is an ankle fusion?

 Regardless of which technique is used to achieve an ankle fusion, recovery times progress along a similar path.
 Patients are typically placed into a splint for the first 2 weeks, and then into a boot, once the wounds have healed.

 During the first 6 weeks, no weight is to be put through the foot.
-A set of crutches/ frame will be provided for this.
+A set of crutches, walking frame, or knee scooter will be provided for this.
 From 6 weeks, progressive weight bearing is allowed, and the walking aids are removed completely at 12 weeks.
 Serial xrays are performed to ensure successful ‘union’ is achieved.

 You will be required to take a blood thinner during this period of time to reduce the risk of you developing a blood clot.